 The detailed nature of these guidelines represents the willingness of Supreme Court justices to improve the MDM.

 Supreme Court Commissioner, N.C.
-Saxena has demonstrated a keen interest in the MDM and has interest in a rights-based approach to its application.
-He states“if freedom from hunger is a basic right of all citizens…then robust redressal and compensation mechanisms ought to be in place to deal with instances where the right is violated.
+Saxena has, furthermore, demonstrated a keen interest in the MDM and has even expressed interest in a rights-based approach to its application.
+He states:

+“if freedom from hunger is a basic right of all citizens…then robust redressal and compensation mechanisms ought to be in place to deal with instances where the right is violated.
 As things stand, such arrangements are sorely lacking.
 By and large, food entitlements are treated as a gracious gift of the State, and it is not considered important to punish the culprits or compensate the victims in the event where these entitlements are not realized.
 This neglect must be addressed if the right to food is to become a reality.”

 In this sense, Saxena acknowledges and seems to underscore many of the beliefs held by international scholars on how the MDM should be applied.
-He urges for redressal and compensation mechanisms and for food to be viewed as entitlement of citizens.
-Saxena qualifies his approval of a rights-based approach by stating while “the notion is appealing… its practical implications are often far from clear.”
-Ultimately, the Supreme Court’s, however,.
+He urges redressal and compensation mechanisms and that food be viewed as entitlement of citizens.
+Saxena qualifies his approval of a rights-based approach, however, by stating that while “the notion is appealing… its practical implications are often far from clear.”
+Ultimately, the Supreme Court’s rhetorical support of this approach has not yet translated into rulings that rights-based approaches be applied in the states’ administration of the MDM.

-Thus, although Supreme Court with usingfail to advocate a rights-based- approach While the Supreme Court commissioner has demonstrated interest in promoting rights-consciousness, this support has not translated into specific rulings or an institutionalization of a rights-based approach.
+Thus, although the Indian government and Supreme Court are clearly concerned with using the MDM to promote certain democratic values, they fail to advocate a rights-based, child-oriented approach to doing so.
+While the Supreme Court commissioner has demonstrated interest in promoting rights-consciousness, this support has not translated into specific rulings or an institutionalization of a rights-based approach.
 Moreover, while it is quite admirable that the Government has vocalized the importance of imparting values such as equality, cooperation, discipline, and good hygiene, there is no mention of teaching children human rights education or other values which help children speak out and understand that they are right holders.

-In Kent’s discussion o rights-based approaches he emphasizes that national legislation should go beyond emphasizing the nutritional aspects of the MDMWhile the MDM can fulfill important nutritional and educational needs, students should also be taught that the meals are entitlement. that national legislation should keep in mind questionsDoes the food belong to the donors who are free to provide it or not as they please?
+In Kent’s discussion of rights-based approaches to meal provision, he emphasizes that national legislation should go beyond emphasizing the nutritional aspects of the MDM.
+While the MDM can fulfill important nutritional and educational needs, students should also be taught that the meals are an important entitlement.
+He argues that the framing and implementation of national legislation should keep in mind a variety of critical questions.
+Does the food belong to the donors who are free to provide it or not as they please?
 Or does the food ultimately belong to the programme participants and do they have a clear right to it?
 If the food is not provided in the proper way, can someone be called into account?”
-Using these questions as guidelines to ensure that children reap the greatest benefits of the MDM, Kent argues that children should be taught that the state is obligated to provide them with food that they are entitled rights-holders, who have institutional remedies when they do not receive their due.
+Using these questions as guidelines to ensure that children reap the greatest benefits of the MDM, Kent argues that children should be taught that the state is obligated to provide them with food and that they are entitled rights-holders, who have institutional remedies when they do not receive their due.